About Dr. Choudhury

 Dr. Choudhury received the Bill and Melinda Gates Grand Challenge Award twice for her groundbreaking idea to explore the ways to tackle HIV across the globe.
-She is also actively working with the community partners to increase community awareness, participation in research, and prevention of diabetes and obesity in Texas.
+She is also actively working with community partners to increase community awareness, participation in research and prevention of diabetes and obesity in Texas.

 Dr. Choudhury received her Bachelor of Science in zoology and Master of Science in molecular biology from the University of Calcutta, India and her doctorate degree in medical pharmacology from the University of Missouri-Columbia.
 Dr. Choudhury carried out a postdoctoral training at the Neonatology section of Pediatrics department of Colorado Children's Hospital with a four years' prestigious American Diabetes Association Postdoctoral scholarship.